top of page

 We must work diligently toward the 94 Truth and Reconciliation Calls to Action, and the Missing and Murdered Indigenous Women & Girls (MMIWG) 231 Calls for Justice.
 These Calls to Action were generated by survivors of residential schools and families of missing and murdered women, girls, and Two-Spirit people.
 This deep trauma was caused by colonization, and we must not be complicit in its continuous violence and oppression.

-Descendants of colonizers must understand and acknowledge the privilege and power they have long held, and continue to benefit from the goodwill of the Mi’kmaq People upholding their end of the Peace and Friendship Treaties.
+Descendants of colonizers must understand and acknowledge the privilege and power they have long held, and continue to benefit from the goodwill of the Mi’kmaw People upholding their end of the Peace and Friendship Treaties.
 Colonizers and descendants have taken lives, land, resources, rights, decision-making, and power from Wabanaki people.
 We all have a responsibility to make space for Wabanaki voices in decision-making spaces, and for supporting capacity sharing.
 We all have a role to play in making space for equity.

 As Treaty people, non-Indigenous people in Canada must support and amplify the voices of Indigenous peoples as they continue to forge forward in the pursuit of self-determination, self-government, and full rights recognition.
 Know better, do better, and spread the word.